 Billing for different Twilio products and services doesn’t all work the same.
 This may cause confusion about your balance or our charging processes.
 This guide explains how Twilio account balances and billing works.
 The following topics are covered:

-By default, all Twilio project billing comes out of your Twilio project balance.
-When you pay for an initial project balance and upgrade your project, we'll begin to deduct monthly costs and regular usage fees from this balance.
+By default, all Twilio monthly recurring charges (MRCs - phone numbers, support plans, etc.) and account usage is billed to your Twilio account balance.
+We often refer to this payment method as a "Pay-as-you-go account".
+When you pay for an initial project balance and upgrade your account, we'll begin to deduct your MRCs and regular usage fees from this balance.

 Twilio is required to collect taxes from customers in a number of jurisdictions around the world.
-Twilio collects taxes or early in the month for the prior month’s usage.
+Taxes for the prior month’s usage are collected early in the following month (e.g. May’s taxes are charged to your account in early June).
 For full details, see When Does Twilio Charge Taxes.

 A receipt is emailed to the appropriate users on your account each time you make a payment.
 You can view and download previous payment receipts from the Payment History page in Console.

 Additionally, both pay-as-you-go and invoiced accounts will receive a monthly invoice.
 For pay-as-you-go accounts, this invoice is for monthly supplemental accounting purposes only.
 It does not align with payment receipts, and will have no balance due as charges are automatically deducted from the account balance at the time services are used.

 For more details, please see the following resources: